 - Research Assistant, College of Engineering, Swansea University

-I currently develop nano- and micro-manufacturing techniques for III V semiconductor devices.
-I am using developing commercialised prototyping and setting up low volume production line for III V semiconductor based devices for optoelectronic and electronic applications
+I currently develop nano- and micro-manufacturing techniques for III-V semiconductor devices.
+I am working with the ICS team to develop low volume production lines for III-V semiconductor based devices for optoelectronic and electronic applications.

-I have strong industry collaboration experience with various industry partners (SPTS, Extraject, Nanoflex, Picofluidics, Pure Wafer, IQE) for process optimisation and device manufacturing.
-I am co-researcher investigator of £2.2millions projects from EPSRC, Innovate UK, KTP and A4B.
+I have a wealth of experience in industrial collaboration, working with various industry partners on process optimisation and device manufacture.
+I have been a co-researcher investigator on £2.2million worth of projects from EPSRC, Innovate UK, KTP and A4B.